anarqz/go-rom-downloader/README.md

 ## **2. From build**

-You can also opt to directly use the builded version inside `app` folder.
+You can also opt to directly use the compiled version inside `app` folder.

 ```shell
 git clone https://github.com/alcmoraes/go-rom-downloader